-- Cost reports shall be reviewed for completeness, accuracy, consistency, and compliance with Medicaid regulations.
+1. Cost reports shall be reviewed for completeness, accuracy, consistency, and compliance with Florida Medicaid regulations.
 Necessary adjustments shall be made.
-All findings and adjustments shall be summarized in writing. - 2.
-A concurrence letter will be prepared and sent to the provider, showing all adjustments and changes and the authority for such.
+All findings and adjustments shall be summarized in writing.

+2. A concurrence letter will be prepared and sent to the provider, showing all adjustments and changes and the authority for each.